jonspalmer/view_component-storybook/README.md

 ## Features
 * A Ruby DSL for writing Stories describing View Components
-* A Rails controller backend for Storybook Server compatible with most Strobook Knobs Addon parameters
+* A Rails controller backend for Storybook Server compatible with Strobook Controls Addon parameters
 * Coming Soon: Rake tasks to watch View Components and Stories and trigger Storybook hot reloading

 ## Installation